-The Visit to this Group of Jain Badis / Temple at Shravanabelagola, in Karnataka, was a part of “Karnataka State, Hoysala Period Shiva and temple’s visit”- between 28th - 30th July 2023, organised by தொண்டை மண்டல வரலாற்று ஆய்வு சங்கம் "திருக்கச்சி" FB Group.
-This Group of Jain temples / basadis are located on Chandragiri hills Fort just opposite to Vindhyagiri Hills, where Gomateshwara Statue is installed.
+The Visit to this Group of Jain Badis / Temple at Shravanabelagola, in Karnataka, was a part of “Karnataka State, Hoysala Period Shiva and temple’s visit”- between 28th - 30th July 2023, organized by தொண்டை மண்டல வரலாற்று ஆய்வு சங்கம் "திருக்கச்சி" FB Group.
+This Group of Jain temples / basadis is located on Chandragiri Hills Fort just opposite Vindhyagiri Hills, where the Gomateshwara Statue is installed.
 Chandragiri also called as Chikka Betta or Kalbappu.
-The hill is about 200 feet in height from Ground level and 192 steps cut on the rocks to climb up the Hill top.
+The hill is about 200 feet in height from Ground level and 192 steps are cut on the rocks to climb up the Hilltop.

-There are 14 different Jain temples / Jain Basadis are found on the top of Chandragiri hills, most prominent Jain Basadis are Shantinatha Basadi, Parshvanatha Basadi, Bhadrabahu Basadi and Chandragupta basadi.
-It is believed that the Chandragupta Maurya Basadi was built by the Emperor Ashoka, in the 3rd century B.C.
+There are 14 different Jain temples / Jain Basadis found on the top of Chandragiri hills, the most prominent Jain Basadis are Shantinatha Basadi, Parshvanatha Basadi, Bhadrabahu Basadi, and Chandragupta Basadi.
+It is believed that the Chandragupta Maurya Basadi was built by Emperor Ashoka, in the 3rd century B.C.
 In addition to the Basadis, The saint Bhadrabahu’s feet, Bahubali’s brother Bharata’s Statue can be found here.
 The great emperor had spent his days at this place.

 Chavundaraya Basadi

 Architecturally very interesting and Historically immensely important, the Chavundaraya Basadi was either built by Chavundaraya or named after him.
-This granite structure is a perfect specimen of Ganga workmanship (10th century ) and of Davidian architectural features.
+This granite structure is a perfect specimen of Ganga workmanship (10th century ) and Davidian architectural features.
 Though the outer walls are plain the parapet and the tower are ornate.
-A row of swans below the eaves, the horse-shoe shaped arches on the cornice, a row of sea-horse or lion faced fishes at the lower most row of the parapet, a row of large reliefs of Tirthankaras.
-Yakshas Yakshis Gandharvas, elephants and gable shaped crowning architectural members, are of absorbing interest.
+A row of swans below the eaves, the horse-shoe-shaped arches on the cornice, a row of sea-horse or lion-faced fishes at the lowermost row of the parapet, a row of large reliefs of Tirthankaras.
+Yakshas Yakshis Gandharvas, elephants, and gable-shaped crowning architectural members are of absorbing interest.
 We find here some of the finest creations of Indian artists.
 The architectural pattern is repeated on the tower.
-The tower is perfect, proportionate and compact.
+The tower is perfect, proportionate, and compact.
 The sanctum houses an image of Naminatna carved by a famous Hoysala artist Gangachari, son of Hoysalachari.
-In the vestibule / antarala are the sculptures of Sarvahana Yaksa and Ambika Yakshi of Hoysala period (12th century CE ).
-A narrow staircase at the South east comer leads to the upper storey.
+In the vestibule / antarala are the sculptures of Sarvahana Yaksa and Ambika Yakshi of the Hoysala period (12th century CE ).
+A narrow staircase at the southeast corner leads to the upper storey.
 There's a standing image, Tirthankara of 10th, century CE, in the upper story of the Temple.
 An inscription on the pedestal of this image states that it was made by Chavundaraya.

 Architecturally very interesting and Historically immensely important, the Chavundaraya Basadi was either built by Chavundaraya or named after him.
-This granite structure is a perfect specimen of Ganga workmanship (10th century ) and of Davidian architectural features.
+This granite structure is a perfect specimen of Ganga workmanship (10th century ) and Davidian architectural features.
 Though the outer walls are plain the parapet and the tower are ornate.
-A row of swans below the eaves, the horse-shoe shaped arches on the cornice, a row of sea-horse or lion faced fishes at the lower most row of the parapet, a row of large reliefs of Tirthankaras.
-Yakshas Yakshis Gandharvas, elephants and gable shaped crowning architectural members, are of absorbing interest.
+A row of swans below the eaves, the horse-shoe-shaped arches on the cornice, a row of sea-horse or lion-faced fishes at the lowermost row of the parapet, a row of large reliefs of Tirthankaras.
+Yakshas Yakshis Gandharvas, elephants, and gable-shaped crowning architectural members are of absorbing interest.
 We find here some of the finest creations of Indian artists.
 The architectural pattern is repeated on the tower.
-The tower is perfect, proportionate and compact.
+The tower is perfect, proportionate, and compact.
 The sanctum houses an image of Naminatna carved by a famous Hoysala artist Gangachari, son of Hoysalachari.
-In the vestibule / antarala are the sculptures of Sarvahana Yaksa and Ambika Yakshi of Hoysala period (12th century CE ).
-A narrow staircase at the South east comer leads to the upper storey.
+In the vestibule / antarala are the sculptures of Sarvahana Yaksa and Ambika Yakshi of the Hoysala period (12th century CE ).
+A narrow staircase at the southeast corner leads to the upper storey.
 There's a standing image, Tirthankara of 10th, century CE, in the upper story of the Temple.
 An inscription on the pedestal of this image states that it was made by Chavundaraya.

 Shantinatha Basadi